trendSetters01/rps-voi/README.md

 ## Acknowledgements

-A shoutout to the Algorand team for their comprehensive resources and documentation, which facilitated the integration of their blockchain platform into this project.
+A shoutout to the VOI team for their comprehensive resources and documentation, which facilitated the integration of their blockchain platform into this project.